crypto-org-chain/chain-main/x/nft/spec/01_state.md

 through `MsgTransferNFT`, or you can edit `tokenURI` information through `MsgEditNFT` transaction.
 The name of the collection and the id of nft identify the unique assets in the system.
 The `NFT` Interface inherits the BaseNFT struct and includes getter functions for the asset data.
 It also includes a Stringer function in order to print the struct.
-The interface may change if tokenData is moved to it’s own module as it might no longer be necessary for the flexibility of an interface.
+The interface may change if tokenData is moved to its own module as it might no longer be necessary for the flexibility of an interface.

 ```go